-(14)As part of the measures set out in the Commission's Communication New Deal for Energy Consumers, in the context of the Energy Union and the Heating and Cooling strategy, consumers' minimum rights to clear and timely information about their energy consumption need to be strengthened.
+As part of the measures set out in the Commission's Communication New Deal for Energy (14)Consumers, in the context of the Energy Union and the Heating and Cooling strategy, consumers' minimum rights to clear and timely information about their energy consumption need to be strengthened.
 Articles 9 to 11 and Annex VII of Directive 2012/27/EU should be amended to provide for frequent and enhanced feedback on energy consumption, when this is technically feasible and cost-efficient in view of the measurement devices in place.
 It should be clarified that whether sub-metering is cost-efficient or not depends on whether the related costs are proportionate in relation to the potential energy savings.
 The assessment thereof may take into account the effect of other concrete, planned measures in a given building, such as a forthcoming renovation.
-It should also be clarified that rights relating to billing and billing or consumption information apply for consumers of heating, cooling or hot water supplied from a central source even where they have no direct, individual contractual relationship with an energy supplier.
+It should also be clarified that rights relating to billing, and billing or consumption information apply for consumers of heating, cooling or hot water supplied from a central source even where they have no direct, individual contractual relationship with an energy supplier.
 The definition of the term 'final customer' may be understood to include only natural or legal persons purchasing energy based on a direct, individual contract with an energy supplier.
 Therefore, for the purposes of these provisions, the term 'final user'-should be introduced to refer to a broader group of consumers.
-The term 'final user' should, in addition to final customers purchasing heating, cooling or hot water for their own use, cover also occupants of individual units of multiapartment or multi-purpose buildings where such units are supplied from a central source and where the occupants have no direct or individual contract with the energy supplier.
+The term 'final user' should, in addition to final customers purchasing heating, cooling or hot water for their own end use, cover also occupants of individual units of multiapartment or multi-purpose buildings where such units are supplied from a central source and where the occupants have no direct or individual contract with the energy supplier.
 The term 'sub-metering' should refer to measuring consumption in individual units of such buildings.
-By 1 January 2020 newly installed heat meters and heat cost allocators should be remotely readable to ensure cost-effective, frequent provision of consumption information.
-The new Article 9a is intended to apply only to heating, cooling and hot water supplied from a central source.
+By 1 January 2020 [, or by the transposition date if that date is later,] newly installed heat meters and heat cost allocators should be remotely readable to ensure costeffective, frequent provision of consumption information.
+The new Articles 9a 9b, 9c, 10a, 11a and Annex VIIa are intended to apply only to heating, cooling and hot water supplied from a central source.
 Member States are free to decide whether walk-by/drive-by technologies shall be considered remotely readable or not.
 Remotely readable devices do not require access to individual apartments or units to be read.